Katana Monouchi The hitting part on the sword blade you should know

 This will allow them to deal more damage and keep the sword effective for a longer period of time.
 However, with a shinai, you shouldn’t hit the tip of the blade.
 It’s important to hit the middle part of the Monouchi.

-Many people don't realize that hitting with the Katana isn't just about making contact with the blade.
+Many people don't realize that cutting with the Katana isn't just about swing the blade.
 There's a particular tactic to it.
 And which part of the blade you use matters.
 The correct way to hit with a Japanese sword is with the Monouchi.

 There are a couple of reasons for this.
-The Monouchi is the fastest part of the blade.
+The Monouchi is the fastest part of the blade that will contact the target.
 So, when you're swinging that blade, you want to hit your target first.
 It isn't the strongest part, however.
 But if done right, it can do a lot of damage.

-When you don't know the right techniques, your Katana might not be as effective as expected.
+When you don't know the right techniques, your cutting might not be as effective as expected.
 But that might not even be the Katana.
 It could just be that you’re doing something wrong.

 Since you know which part of the blade to hit with, here’s a detailed guide on how it’ll look in practice.